mschwld/rtasks.vim/README.md

 ![Screenshot](/res/screenshot.png)

 rtasks allows you to keep a simple plain text list of recurring tasks.
 Each task has a scheduled date.
-If you mark it as done, the scheduled date will change to the next calculated date using a certain pattern.
+If you mark one as done, the scheduled date will change to the next calculated date using a certain pattern right after the date.
-You give your files the `tasks` extension to activate the plugin with syntax highlighting.

 ## Installation

 ### with vim-plug
 Use this in your `~/.vimrc`:

-`Plug 'mschwld/rtasks.vim`
+`Plug 'mschwld/rtasks.vim'`

 # Usage
+After installation, use the `.tasks` extension to activate the plugin.
+An example is provided in the `res/` folder.

 ## Types of recurring tasks
 There are two options: